swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

   /// test execution.
 This is the most straightforward way to implement a trait
   /// which customizes the execution of tests.
   ///
-  /// However, if the value of this property is an instance of another type
+  /// If the value of this property is an instance of a different type
   /// conforming to ``CustomTestExecuting``, that instance will be used to
   /// perform custom test execution instead.
-Otherwise, the default value of
+  ///
-  /// this property is `nil` (with the default type `Never?`), meaning that
+  /// The default value of this property is `nil` (with the default type
-  /// custom test execution will not be performed for tests this trait is
-  /// applied to.
-  var customTestExecutor: CustomTestExecutor? { get }
-}

-extension Trait {
-  // ...
+  /// `Never?`), meaning that instances of this type will not perform any custom

-  // The default implementation, which returns `nil`. public var customTestExecutor: CustomTestExecutor? { get }
+  /// test execution for tests they are applied to. var customTestExecutor: CustomTestExecutor? { get }
 }

 extension Trait where CustomTestExecutor == Self {